 ages: 13 – 18

-Canvas Teen Literary Journal is a quarterly journal that publishes the work of teen writers read and rated by a board of teen editors.
+Canvas Teen Literary Journal is a quarterly journal that publishes the work of teen writers which are read and rated by a board of teen editors.
+If they’re not accepting submissions, follow them on social media to find out when submissions will open again.

 ages: ages 16+

-Details: This magazine publishes kid writing but also will publish: drawings, poems, jokes, riddles, tongue twisters, stories, science questions, and book reviews.
+Details: This magazine publishes kids’ writing and will publish: drawings, poems, jokes, riddles, tongue twisters, stories, science questions, and book reviews.
+At the time of publication, they are closed to submissions.